Mythri532/docker/Readme1.md

 Docker file instruction command<br>

-**FROM** – It tells docker from which base image you want to base your image from.<br> **WORKDIR** – sets the current working directory inside the container equivalent to running cd.<br>
+**FROM** – It tells docker from which base image you want to base your image from.<br>

+**WORKDIR** – sets the current working directory inside the container equivalent to running cd.<br>

 **RUN** – executes the given command inside the container.<br>

 **COPY**- copies the file or directory from local host machine to container file system<br>

 **CMD**- specifies a command to execute when the image is run.
-CMD is the command the container executes by default when you launch the built image.<br>
+CMD is the command the container executes by default when you launch the built<br> image.<br>

 **MAINTAINER**- command is the person who is going to maintain this image.
 Here you specify the  keyword and just mention the email ID.<br>
 **ENTRYPOINT** - The ENTRYPOINT instruction works very similarly to CMD in that it is used to specify the command executed.<br> when the container is started.
-However, where it differs is that ENTRYPOINT doesn't allow you to override the command.<br> **ADD** - The ADD instruction copies new files, directories or remote file URLs from source and adds them to the filesystem of the imag<br> at the  path destination.<br>
+However, where it differs is that ENTRYPOINT doesn't allow you to override the command.<br>

+**ADD** - The ADD instruction copies new files, directories or remote file URLs from source and adds them to the filesystem of the imag<br> at the  path destination.<br>

 **User** - The USER instruction sets the user name (or UID) and optionally the user group (or GID) to use when running the image and for any RUN, CMD and ENTRYPOINT instructions that follow it in the Dockerfile.<br>

 **Onbuild** - The ONBUILD instruction adds to the image a trigger instruction to be executed at a later time,<br>
 when the image is used as the base for another build.
-The trigger will be executed in the context of the downstream build, <br> as if it had been inserted immediately after the FROM instruction in the downstream Dockerfile.<br> **Label** -The LABEL Dockerfile instruction adds metadata to an image.
+The trigger will be executed in the context of the downstream build, <br> as if it had been inserted immediately after the FROM instruction in the downstream Dockerfile.<br>

+**Label** -The LABEL Dockerfile instruction adds metadata to an image.
 A LABEL is a key-value pair.
 To include spaces within a LABELvalue, use<br>  quotes and backslashes as you would in command-line parsing.<br>
 Example - LABEL "com.example.vendor"="ACME Incorporated"<br>

 **ARG** - The ARG instruction defines a variable that users can pass at build-time to the builder with the docker buildcommand using the <br> --build-arg varname=value flag.
 A Dockerfile may include one or more ARG instructions.<br>
 SHELL ["executable", "parameters"]<br>

 **Shell** - The SHELL instruction allows the default shell used for the shell form of commands to be overridden.
-The default shell on Linux is<br> ["/bin/sh", "-c"], and on Windows is ["cmd", "/S", "/C"].
+The default shell on Linux<br> is<br> ["/bin/sh", "-c"], and on Windows is ["cmd", "/S", "/C"].
 The SHELL instruction must be written in JSON form in a Dockerfile.<br>

 **Healthcheck** - The HEALTHCHECK instruction tells Docker how to test a container to check that it is still working.
-This can detect cases<br>  such as a web server that is stuck in an infinite loop and unable to handle new connections, even though the server process is still running.<br>
+This can detect<br> cases<br>  such as a web server that is stuck in an infinite loop and unable to handle new connections, even though the server process is still<br> running.<br>
 **Expose** - The EXPOSE instruction tells Docker that the container listens on the specified network ports at runtime.
 To actually publish the<br> port when running the container, use the -p flag on docker run to publish and map one or more ports, or the -P flag to publish all<br>  exposed ports and map them to high-order ports.<br>
 **ENV** - The ENV instruction sets the environment variable key to the value value.<br> **Volume** - The VOLUME instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from <br> native host or other containers.
 The value can be a JSON array, VOLUME "/var/log/", or a plain string with multiple arguments,<br>
 such as VOLUME /var/log or VOLUME /var/log /var/db.<br>